Radios I Have Known

 FM reception

-All radios were participants in this part of the test.
-Again, I just counted signals received.
+All radios were participants in this part of the test in 2012.
+Again, I just counted signals received at my location at the time in the San Francisco Bay Area.
 As long as I could make out speech or music of some time, I counted the signal as received.
 Using stereo reception as a test wasn't possible, because at least two local stations broadcast most of the time in mono.

 Here are the counts, done at mid-afternoon, again, in hopes of keeping any enhanced propagation at a minimum:

 For the Tecsuns, the stock telescoping antenna was used; for the CC Pocket and the Sangean, the same pair of headphones were used (Audio-Technica Quiet Point ATC-ANC7b).
-I should note that my receiving location is about 1300 feet above sea level, above San Francisco's Mt.
+My receiving location for these tests was about 1300 feet above sea level, above San Francisco's Mt.
 Sutro and about the level of Mt.
 San Bruno.

-I think this is conclusive proof that a DSP chip is being used in the CC Pocket!
-Its performance was comparable to the Tecsun radios, and far superior to the Sangean DT-400W.
-This finding also shows that the CC Pocket isn't just a reworked DT-400W -- I've seen a few people speculate about that -- but a brand-new product.
+The CC Pocket's performance performance was comparable to the Tecsun radios, and far superior to the earlier version of the Sangean DT-400W used in these tests.
+(The DT-400W has since been improved considerably.)
+This finding also showed that the CC Pocket wasn't just a reworked DT-400W -- I saw a few people speculate about that -- but a brand-new product.
 For FM reception, I rate the CC Pocket as excellent, especially considering that a headphone cord is being used as an antenna.

 The CC Pocket, just like the Tecsuns, was free of any overload or other artifacts.
 The reception bandwidth seemed a little wider than the Tecsuns, since a strong station could be faintly heard again on the adjacent 0.1 MHz channels.